-Following the incorporation of the tender for FIT capacity in the revision of the Renewable Energy Act which was enacted on May 25, 2016, a tender scheme for 2 MW and larger PV projects was introduced from FY 2017.
-The scope of PV projects subject to the tender scheme was expanded to include $\geq$ 500 kW from FY 2019 and $\geq$ 250 kW from FY 2020.
-For FY 2021, the number of tenders was increased to four times, and the ceiling prices were announced in advance: 11.00 JPY/kWh for the eighth tender, 10.75 JPY/kWh for the ninth tender, 10.50 JPY/kWh for the tenth tender, and 10.25 JPY/kWh for the eleventh tender.
-The tender capacity was set at 208 MW for the eighth tender and revised for the ninth and subsequent tenders based on the results of the previous tender.
-Setting 208 MW as the minimum capacity, and if the amount of tenders received exceeds the capacity, the tender capacity will be increased for the next tender.
-In order to encourage participation in the tender, the requirement to refund the deposit was eased, and the participation fee was lowered.
-The results of the eighth through tenth tenders are shown in the table below.
-The results of the eleventh tender will be announced in March 2022.
+Following the incorporation of the tender for FIT capacity in the revision of the Renewable Energy Act which was enacted on May 25, 2016, a tender scheme for 2 MW and larger PV projects was launched in FY 2017.
+The scope of PV projects subject to the tender scheme was expanded to include \geq 500 kW projects from FY 2019 and \geq 250 kW projects from FY 2020.
+In FY 2021, the number of tenders was increased to four times per fiscal year, and in FY 2022, the tender for the FIP program was launched, which applies to \geq 1 MW projects.
+The ceiling prices were announced in advance: 10.00 JPY/kWh for the 12th tender, 9.88 JPY/kWh for the 13th tender, 9.75 JPY/kWh for the 14th tender, and 9.63 JPY/kWh for the 15th tender.
+The total tender capacity for the 12th tender capacities are revised based on the results of the previous tender.
+Setting 225 MW as the minimum capacity, and if the amount of tenders received exceeds the capacity, the tender capacity will be increased for the next tender.
+The results of the 12th tender sare shown in the table below.
+The results of the 15th tender were announced in March 2023.